+Source: MRIP database, SERO, NMFS (June 2022) No reported target trips for GA or SC.
 Note 1: The estimates are based on MRIP FES.

-Tables 3.3.2.10 and 3.3.2.11 describe the recreational target and catch trips for blueline tilefish in the South Atlantic from 2017-2021.
+Tables 3.3.2.3.3. and 3.3.2.3.4. describe the recreational target and catch trips for blueline tilefish in the South Atlantic from 2017-2021.
 There are no catch or target trips by shore mode for blueline tilefish in the South Atlantic.

-Private vessels are responsible for the majority of target effort for blueline tilefish (64%), but it likely skewed do to the large number of trips taken by private vessels in 2020.
-Target effort by charter vessels represents the remaining 36% of the total target effort, but is more consistent than private vessel effort.
-Private vessels in North Carolina account for the only private target effort for blueline tilefish (3.3.2.10).
+Private vessels are responsible for the majority of target effort for blueline tilefish (64%), but it likely skewed due to the large number of trips taken by private vessels in 2020.
+Target effort by charter vessels represents the remaining 36% of the total target effort but is more consistent than private vessel effort.
+Private vessels in North Carolina account for the only private target effort for blueline tilefish (3.3.2.3.3).

 Private vessels represent 54% of blueline tilefish catch effort in the recreational sector, and charter vessels the remaining 46%.
 On average, the majority of catch effort for blueline tilefish occurred in North Carolina (67%) evenly split between the charters and private modes.
-Florida accounted for 33% of catch effort for blueline tilefish in the recreational sector (3.3.2.11).
+Florida accounted for 33% of catch effort for blueline tilefish in the recreational sector (3.3.2.3.4.).